kolibril13/plywood-gallery/README.md

 # Plywood Gallery 🌲🪚 -- 🪵🪓 --🚪

 This repo will turn your Jupyter cell output images into a gallery, that enables you to quickly access your code by clicking on the gallery entries.
 Thereby, one can distinguish three cell types: "Header", "Normal" and "Dependent".
-You can find an example gallery here: https://kolibril13.github.io/plywood-gallery/
-*Add Screen recording Here*
+You can find an minimal example gallery here: https://kolibril13.github.io/plywood-gallery-minimal-example/ *Add Screen recording Here*
 **NOTE: Still work in progress, there might be breaking changes**